 June 22, 2022.
-I’m quite honored to have been selected to be one of 24 designers who are participating in the 2022 Tunisian Blanket CAL, hosted by Arunima Goel of KnitterKnotter.com.
-This CAL began on January 5, 2022, and continues through the end of 2022.
-Please visit this link to learn more about this exciting learning opportunity for crocheters of all skill levels.
+I’m quite honored to have been selected to be one of 24 designers who participated in the 2022 Tunisian Blanket CAL, hosted by Arunima Goel of KnitterKnotter.com.
+This CAL began on January 5, 2022, and continued through the end of 2022.

-For this CAL, participating designers have been asked to submit a pattern for a square made with a 8.0 mm Tunisian crochet hook and worsted weight (#4 medium) yarn.
-The guideline for the desired gauge for each pattern submitted is 16 stitches and 12 rows in 4″ (10 cm) of Tunisian Simple Stitch (TSS).
+For this CAL, participating designers were asked to submit a pattern for a square made with a 8.0 mm Tunisian crochet hook and worsted weight (#4 medium) yarn.
+The guideline for the desired gauge for each pattern submitted was 16 stitches and 12 rows in 4″ (10 cm) of Tunisian Simple Stitch (TSS).

 However, with my particular tension, using a 8.0 mm Tunisian hook and #4 weight yarn, my gauge is 13 stitches and 13 rows in 4″ (10 cm) of Tunisian Simple Stitch (TSS).
 My tension is obviously different than that of many other crocheters.